laravel/nova-docs/1.0/customization/resource-tools.md

 #### Compiling Assets

 Your Nova resource tool contains a `webpack.mix.js` file, which is generated when Nova creates your tool.
-You may build your tool with the following commands:
+You may build your tool using the NPM `dev` and `prod` commands:

 ```sh
 // Compile your assets for local development...